Skip to content

 Key rules:

-• Prod-mode secret rejection: Inline secretKey, metastore.uri, metastore.password, and valkey.password are rejected in prod mode
+• Production/Staging secret rejection: Inline secretKey, metastore.uri, metastore.password, valkey.password, and websocket config are rejected outside Development mode

-• Mutual exclusivity: secretKey/secretKeyFrom, metastore URI vs structured fields, gateway vs ingress
+• Mutual exclusivity: secretKey/secretKeyFrom, metastore URI vs structured fields, Valkey password inline vs Secret reference, websocket config/configFrom, gateway vs ingress

 • Monitoring requires webServer: ServiceMonitor scrapes the web server service

-• Defaulting: environment defaults to prod, image repository and pull policy default via kubebuilder markers
+• Defaulting: environment defaults to Production, image repository and pull policy default via kubebuilder markers

 Design Decisions